zencart/documentation/Developer_Documentation/1.6/code_docs/listing_boxes/filter_classes.md

 class and implement the FilterInterface class

 e.g.
-class DisplayOrderSorter extends AbstractFilter implements FilterInterface
+`class DisplayOrderSorter extends AbstractFilter implements FilterInterface`

 ### parameters

+Parameters are dependant on the filter class and are passed as an array of key/value pairs.